The Resolution Property via Azumaya Algebras: Tools

 is an equivalence of categories.
-Consequently, to obtain a finite rank vector bundle on $X$ it suffices to find one on $Y$, another on $U$ along with a specified isomorphism between their restrictions to $U_Y$.
+Consequently, the data of a vector bundle on $X$ is equivalent to the data of a vector bundle on $Y$, a vector bundle on $U$ along with a specified isomorphism between their restrictions to $U_Y$.
 More precisely, the natural functor